 Although she lost the All-Around title to Czech Vera Czalaska, Ukranian (then Soviet) gymnast Larisa Latynina won two gold, two silver, and two bronze medals raising her career total to 18 Olympic medals – a record that stood until Michael Phelps surpassed it in London in 2012.

-Bob Hayes won gold medals in the 100 meter sprint equaling the world record time of 10.06 seconds and the 4 x 100 relay where he ran the anchor leg in an estimated 8.85 seconds.
+Bob Hayes won gold medals in the 100 meter sprint equaling the world record time of 10.06 seconds and the 4×100 relay where he ran the anchor leg in an estimated 8.85 seconds.
 Hayes went on to play professional football with the Dallas Cowboys and was a member of the 1971 Super Bowl Champions making him the only Olympic gold medalist with a Super Bowl championship.

 Also on the track, Abebe Bikila of Ethiopia became the first person to win the Olympic marathon twice but it was at the extreme ends of the 10,000 meter race that provided two of the best moments from these Games.
 Most Americans who are old enough will certainly remember one and know nothing about the other.

 If you’re old enough, I should only need to mention the name Billy Mills to stir your memories.
 Entering the race, Ron Clarke was the prohibitive favorite.
 The Australian had set the world record of 28:15.6 some 10 months earlier.
-As for Mills, the Native American Marine whose Lakota name is Tamakoce Te’Hila, he was born and raised on the Pine Ridge Reservation and, though he’d qualified for the U.S. team, he had never run faster than 29 minutes.
+As for Mills, the Native American Marine whose Lakota name is Tamakoce Te’Hila, he was born and raised on the Pine Ridge Reservation and, though he’d qualified for the U S team, he had never run faster than 29 minutes.
 Of course, he went on to win the gold medal in one of the great upsets in the history of the Olympic Games.
-Here’s his story in his own words:
+Here’s his story in his own words:.

-To this day, Mills remains the only U.S. gold medalist at this distance.
+To this day, Mills remains the only U S gold medalist at this distance.

-The XVIII Winter Olympiad Nagano 1998
+The XVIII Winter Olympiad Nagano 1998.

 The Games at Nagano featured a number of newly constructed venues to host a competition that featured 72 National Olympic Committees and 2,176 athletes.
 Some, such as the M-Wave which was built to host long track speed skating

-and the Aqua Wing Arena, that was converted from an arena that hosted ice hockey to a swimming facility after the Games,
+and the Aqua Wing Arena, that was converted from an arena that hosted ice hockey to a swimming facility after the Games, were aesthetically striking.

 Curling, snowboarding, and women’s ice hockey made their Olympic debuts at Nagano.
 The women’s ice hockey gold medal game ended with a 3-1 United States win over Canada setting the stage for a long international rivalry.

 The National Hockey League suspended its season for three weeks to allow its players to compete in the Olympics.
-They suspended this practice in 1988, 1992, 1994, and 2018.
+It suspended this practice in 1988, 1992, 1994, and 2018.
 It planned to renew the practice for the 2022 winter Olympics in Beijing but withdrew due to concerns over Covid-19.

 Fifteen year old Tara Lipinski became the youngest Olympic gold medalist in figure skating history winning the gold over countrywoman Michelle Kwan with a program that featured seven triple jumps.
 However, one of the standout moments came when Frenchwoman Surya Bonaly included this thrilling